ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 ##### Least-Squares Distance-Based Phylogeny Problem

 Given a distance matrix, find the tree that minimizes the sum of squared errors.
-A tree can
+A tree can be constructed to have a least-squares error of 0, but this is only possible for additive matrices.

 **Input:** An $n \times n$ distance matrix D.
 **Output:** A weighted tree T with n leaves minimising **Discrepancy(T,D)** over all weighted trees with $n$ leaves.